-Echo-Hawk brings a wealth of success as a head coach.
-In just five seasons at the helm, she led the Vikings to four conference titles and four NCAA Regional appearances and was named league coach of the year five times (Pacific Coast Softball Conference 2009-12, Big Sky 2013).
+Echo-Hawk has a wealth of success as a head coach.
+In just five seasons at Portland State, she led the Vikings to four conference titles and four NCAA Regional appearances and was named league coach of the year five times (Pacific Coast Softball Conference 2009-12, Big Sky 2013).
 She compiled an overall record of 146-127 including 78-20 in conference play.

-Under her tutelage eight players garnered Conference Player or Pitcher of the Year accolades.
+Echo-Hawk mentored eight players who garnered Conference Player or Pitcher of the Year accolades.
 She mentored 37 All-Conference Players and had six players earn placement on the NFCA All-Pacific Region team and 46 merited Conference Player or Pitcher of the Week recognition.
 Echo-Hawk’s student-athletes excelled in the classroom as well, with one appointed to the CoSIDA Academic All-District team and 41 selections to the PCSC Commissioner’s Honor Roll.

 In 2009 she led Portland State to a 29-26 mark, including 15-5 in the PCSC.
 Her 2010 squad was 30-27 overall and 18-2 in league play.
 The 2011 squad fashioned a 34-18 mark (16-4 conference).
 The Vikings were 28-25 in 2012 with a 15-5 league ledger.
 Portland State capped the 2013 campaign with a 25-31 record as the Vikings rolled through the Big Sky Conference, winning 14-18 conference games.